Jump to the content of the page

 Outstanding Service and testXpert: Why Superior Essex Relies on ZwickRoell

 For more than ten years, US-based Superior Essex has relied on ZwickRoell for quality testing.
-In addition to machine performance, testing accuracy, and fast and individualized service support, ZwickRoell’s testXpert testing software has proven its many benefits to the wire and cable product specialist.
-This state-of-the-art software solution is one reason why the Superior Essex Product Development Center (PDC) now has six ZwickRoell testing machines—including a modernized Instron machine.
+In addition to the machine quality, the testing accuracy and the fast and individual service support, the specialist for wire and cable products was convinced by our testXpert testing software.
+This is why the Superior Essex Product Development Center (PDC) now houses six ZwickRoell testing machines, including a modernized Instron® machine.

 Highest quality and guaranteed standard compliant